FreeCAD/FreeCAD-documentation/wiki/Macro_TemplateHelper.md

        *   (The Script section below describes how to put it there.)
 3. Press **Execute** to start the macro.
-4. Select page format.
+4. Select the page format.
-5. Select language for the title block.
+5. Select the language for the title block.
-6. If you need a BOM change the number of rows.
+6. If you need a BOM change the number of rows   *

-   *

        *   You can use the right mouse button to reset to 0 or
-       *   to set the maximum number of rows that fit on your chosen page size.
+       *   to set the maximum number of rows that fits on your chosen page size.

-   *   Finally   * Click **OK** to continue.
+7. Click **OK** to finish.

 ## Dialogue window